A Parent’s Vision… An Agency’s Journey

 The Arc of Centre County PA, Inc. was founded as a grassroots organization in 1953 by a small group of parents.
 The Arc has always been sensitive to the impact of terminology on our constituency and thus we have adapted accordingly throughout our existence; the final change came in 1993 when the ARC voted to change its name to “The Arc of Centre County, PA Inc.” consequently eliminating the name as an acronym.

 It was in the 1960’s that the youngest, most impressionable of those served began learning in our preschool.
 The name changed over the decades – Carousel Preschool, Rainbow Preschool, Imagination Station – but the mission was steadfast.
 These children and their families found support at a time when there was little offered.
-Since then much has changed and our legislative lobbying and grass roots efforts have been rewarded.
+Since then much has changed and our legislative lobbying and grassroots efforts have been rewarded.
 While The Arc no longer provides specific preschool services, the agency remains dedicated to promoting the rights of those with a disability.
-Our services now extend beyond education and focus on integration within the actual home, community and employment settings.
+Our services now extend beyond education and focus on integration within the actual home, community and/or employment setting.

 It was in 1972 that the doors of our first twenty-four hour supervision group home opened.
-Now, more than forty years later, we are providing state of the art residential programs in licensed settings all across Centre County.
+Now, nearly fifty years later, we are providing state of the art residential programs/community homes in licensed settings all across Centre County.
 In 1998, The Arc entered uncharted territory by embarking as the first agency to establish a group home with licensed nursing personnel in Centre County.
 The Arc once again broke new ground in 2013 with the unveiling of Forever Home, a unique program for persons with an Intellectual Disability as well as Alzheimer’s disease or dementia.
-This program promotes best-practices and progressive program planning for those with the most specialized needs.
-New approaches, such as the programming offered at Forever Home, are vital as our agency continues to invest in the resources necessary to keep those we serve actively engaged as members of their community.
-As aging and medical concerns increase, The Arc has stayed committed to its mission- to provide the highest quality of services in the least restrictive environment.
-In 2016 The Arc transitioned one of its existing residential homes into a program with nursing personnel and for the first time in 15 years, a new home with nursing personnel opened.
+As aging and medical concerns increase, The Arc has stayed committed to its mission- to provide person-centered services which actively support those we serve in the most inclusive environment.
+In 2016 The Arc transitioned one of its existing residential homes into a program with nursing personnel and since has added two additional community homes medical support.
 The Arc feels that these programs are a vital safety net for those we serve; enabling our agency to continue to meet increasing medical needs while allowing individuals to remain in their home and community.
 The Arc’s Residential Services are set apart by focusing on these individualized and specialized programs.
 We view a Person-Centered approach as imperative when assisting individuals with complex needs to ensure their right to live an integrated community life.

 As in the beginning, the family remains unforgettable as the milestones are reached.
 Our Family Support Program began in the 80’s, expanded in the 90’s and empowered families into the new millennium.
-While The Arc no longer manages the Family Support Services, our AL-CAN Fund can provide families with support for unfunded needs such as summer camps, medical equipment, therapy, structural adaptations and other supports enabling loved ones to persevere and to move forward.
+While The Arc no longer manages the Family Support Services, our AL-CAN Fund can provide individuals and families with support for unfunded needs such as summer camps, classes, vocational training, medical equipment, therapy, structural adaptations and other supports enabling loved ones to persevere and to move forward.

 1954 – Day Care Training Class Started